Darwin Heritage Walk

 There are many hidden treasures to see on foot and plenty of opportunities to capture photographs of the public artworks, architecture, historic buildings, tropical plants and wildlife.

-Raintree Park under the John McDouall Stuart statue, corner of Smith Street Mall and Knuckey Street.
+Raintree Park (corner of Smith and Knuckey Sts) under the John McDouall Stuart statue, corner of Smith Street Mall and Knuckey Street.
 Look for the person in the bright orange shirt.

 ~ This tour requires a minimum of 2 paying guests to operate and during COVID-19 restrictions, the group size is limited to 6.